 It’s also quite common to find orphaned disc storage, where people cancel the server but forget to cancel the disc.
 In fact, it is best practice to wait a few weeks after canceling a server before canceling the disc, in case you need that data to recover from an incident.
 But 50% of people forget to cancel the disc.

-● resources being evaluated in a PoC don’t get turned off afterwards
+• Resources being evaluated in a PoC don’t get turned off afterwards

-● more capacity than needed is ordered without realizing it
+• More capacity than needed is ordered without realizing it

 Internal cost allocation isn’t easy either

-Actually, at the top level, it needn’t be difficult to allocate some cloud costs by department – but it requires the organization to set up in advance separate subscriptions for each department using the company’s own naming protocol.
+Actually, at the top level, it needn’t be difficult to allocate some cloud costs by department but it requires the organization to set up separate subscriptions for each department in advance using the company’s own naming protocol.
 And it relies on the discipline of requesters to follow the protocol.

 However, complexity soon kicks in when the organization wants to allocate costs across departments, by region, or business unit.
 For example, how should you allocate shared resources, like networking, that all departments use?
 Is a simple linear allocation fair; or would pro rata more accurately reflect actual usage?